Azure/PSRule.Rules.Azure/docs/en/rules/Azure.MySQL.GeoRedundantBackup.md

 ## NOTES

-This rule is only applicable for Azure Database for MySQL servers with `'General Purpose'` and `'Memory Optimized'` tiers.
+This rule is only applicable for Azure Database for MySQL servers deployed in the Single Server deployment model with `'General Purpose'` and `'Memory Optimized'` tiers.
 The `'Basic'` tier does not support geo-redundant backup storage.

+Currently this rule does not run against Azure Database for MySQL using the Flexible Server deployment model.

 ## LINKS